plone/training/solr-training/setup.rst

 can be activated by setting the Flag **Asynchronous indexing** in the Solr control panel to ON.
 This behavior is the most efficient in terms of Zope response time.
-Since it is fire and forget the consistency could be harmed in mid term.
+Since it is fire and forget the consistency could be harmed in midterm.
 It is advisable to to a sync or full-index from time to time if you work with this strategy.

 Additional information can be found in the Solr documentation: